Table of Contents

 Biliary colic is one of the most prevalent gastrointestinal pathologies.
 Laparoscopic cholecystectomy is a safe and effective procedure to alleviate symptoms.

-No special equipment was utilized in this case.
+No special equipment was used in this case.

 Nothing to disclose.

 The patient referred to in this video article has given their informed consent to be filmed and is aware that information and images will be published online.